Hood Latch Problems and Solutions

 If your car was damaged in an accident, the hood may no longer line up perfectly.
 At this point, the car hood latch fix involves body work, something best left to a collision shop to accomplish.

+Check out all the body and chassis parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your car hood latch, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.